tknaller/openhab-addons/bundles/org.openhab.binding.carnet/README.md

 _Note that it is planned to generate some part of this based on the XML files within ```src/main/resources/ESH-INF/thing``` of your binding._

 ## Channels

+Channels are dynamically created based on what is returned by the CarNet API.
+This highly depends on the brand, model and options of the vehicle.

 _Here you should provide information about available channel types, what their meaning is and how they can be used._